All posts

 • specific functions such as handling timestamps.

-This post explains that choice using one small part of pgqrs: WorkerTable.
+This post explains why that kind of fixed-per-implementation difference maps well to Rust associated types.
+The example uses one small part of pgqrs: WorkerTable.

 WorkerTable has methods like: